ste616/atca-training/src/apps/nvis/README.md

 If a *time* has been specified, a dashed vertical line will be displayed at that exact time - not at the midpoint of the nearest cycle.

+If you want to stop plotting any time indications, give the *off* argument to this command.

 ---